Educational Requirements

 - Candidates must have completed their 10+2 education with Physics and Mathematics as compulsory subjects.

 - A bachelor's degree in any discipline from a recognized university is essential.
-Engineering degrees (B.E./B.Tech) are highly preferred.
+Engineering degrees (B.E./B.Tech) are particularly advantageous.

 -